 Regular communication with teachers through Teams calls, email and parent-teacher-student conferences ensures you stay informed and engaged.
 Your hands-on support with schoolwork and projects makes a meaningful difference in their education.

-During the online registration process, you will need to provide a birth certificate and three documents showing proof of Saskatchewan residency such as a Saskatchewan health card, driver's license or other documents with your name and address (e.g. utility bill).
+During the online registration process, you will need to provide a birth certificate and three documents showing proof of Saskatchewan residency such as a Saskatchewan health card, driver's license or other documents with your name and address (i.e. utility bill).

 If you are registering more than one child, each child will need to be registered separately.